 I'm a Senior Economist at Sveriges Riksbank, the Swedish central bank.
 I obtained my PhD from the European University Institute in 2023.

-My research interests are in Macroeconomics with a special emphasize on search frictions in goods and labor markets.
+My research interests are in Macroeconomics with a special emphasize on search frictions in goods market, labor market and credit allocation.

 Future versus Today's Improvements: The Trade-off of Place-Based Policies